xchjason/CovidPopulationModel/README.md

   - run the first cell: authorize Google Colab notebook to access the Google Drive directory
   - run the second cell: access the Google Drive directory from Google Colab notebook.
 (To see the location of the directory, check "Files" on the left side of the notebook)
   - run the third cell: load in the model modules to the notebook
-  - run the fourth cell: enter the link of the selected Google Sheet, load the default Rt and Vaccination Rate to Google Sheet so that user can edit.
+  - run the fourth cell: enter the link of the sharable Google Sheet
+  - run the fifth cell: load the default Rt and Vaccination Rate to Google Sheet so that user can edit.
-  - run the fifth cell:
+  - run the sixth cell: train the model and make the prediction
-    - enter the link of the sharable Google Sheet
-    - authorize access to Google Sheet
-    - After all authorization is approved, the model should run and display progress iteration-by-iteration as its fitting procedure runs
     - Monitor the progress and verify expected output
     - The provided example finishes in about 5-10 minutes
     - After finishing, a diagnostic plot of the forecasted daily hospital admissions over time (as well as other quantities) is displayed
-   - Check the InfluxCountsByCompartment sheet in Google Sheet to inspect detailed values produced by the forecast and displayed in the plot
+    - Check the InfluxCountsByCompartment sheet in Google Sheet to inspect detailed values produced by the forecast and displayed in the plot.
+Check the Param sheet to inspect exact values of learned parameters.
+   - run the seventh cell: Make projections using users' own parameters or context without retraining the model

 To check out the live demonstration of how to use the model, click [here](https://tufts.zoom.us/rec/play/8cnfGGrCikacz9boe7J0LJscb-l0bPEWpJ_PtjspE_FFqFDlSYpU0Q5DKTQYVKPwThy5-FCKmAJ-B0c.xYlcBrGFy_1h4fRh?startTime=1635196884000&_x_zm_rtaid=ZQh25DiZR6yOoO9LRqf2WA.1635540729327.765d58128a32b7d816120015f364ee25&_x_zm_rhtaid=195).